Dr. Gary Tanchak, D.C.

 • Comes with slightly better battery life

-• It has an angled handle (easier to hold, easier to reach the lower back too).
+• It has an angled handle (easier to hold and more straightforward to reach the lower back).

-• Achedaway Pro has a 2-year warranty compared to Hypervolt 1-year warranty.
+• Achedaway Pro has a 2-year warranty compared to Hypervolt’s 1-year warranty.

 Verdict